Waloid24/Intro_to_LLVM/README.md

 ![factorial](images/factorial.png)

 # Research LLVM IR instructions
-You can view the results and a detailed description by going to the folder 'llvm_instruction'
+You can view the results and a detailed description by going to the folder `llvm_instruction`